 Well, it is almond butter granola so it might be tricky.
 You could swap out nut butter for tahini and swap the almonds for seeds.
 It won't taste the same but it will be nut free.

 This granola will keep in an airtight container in the pantry for up to two weeks.

 Want more breakfast?
 Try these morning recipes.

 Almond Granola with Maple

 - 2 cups rolled oats gluten-free if required

 - 1 cup buckwheat groats raw

-Add the oats, buckwheat, coconut, pecans, sunflower seeds, chia seeds, cinnamon and sea salt to a large mixing bowl.
+- Add the oats, buckwheat, coconut, almonds, sunflower seeds, chia seeds, cinnamon and sea salt to a large mixing bowl.

-When the granola is golden, remove from the oven and sprinkle it with raw sugar.
-Leave to cool completely before transferring to an air-tight container.
+- Remove from the oven and leave it to cool completely before transferring to an air-tight container.